openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/delete_nodes.rst

 This command updates the heat stack with updated numbers and list of resource IDs (which represent nodes) to be deleted.

+.. admonition:: Train
+   :class: train

+   In Train, we added a user confirmation to the scale down command to prevent accidental node removal.
+   To skip it, please use "--yes".

 .. note::
    If you are :ref:`baremetal_provision` then follow those instructions for scaling down instead of using ``openstack overcloud node delete``.